Nonprofit Success Stories in the Season of Giving

 The Alzheimer’s Society delivers comprehensive and compassionate care to patients across the UK

-Becky Kimberley, Learning and Organisational Development Manager at Alzheimer’s Society, is pleased that they were able to continue training their staff in remote areas during the pandemic with the help of SAP Litmos Training, even reaching some locations that are normally only accessible via boat.
+Becky Kimberley, Learning and Organisational Development Manager at Alzheimer’s Society, is pleased that they were able to continue training their staff in remote areas during the pandemic with the help of Litmos Training, even reaching some locations that are normally only accessible via boat.

 The dream is that everyone has their own role-specific pathway and really knows what their learning is, and that it makes a difference for them, and that it makes them better at what they do.”